johnnymugs/self-talk/one/01_slide.md

 This is another thing that Ungar returns to again and again in papers and talks.
 There is just a lot of cognitive overhead when you're dealing with classes and you're immediately dealing with some indirection from the object at hand.

+!SLIDE
+The thing you have to remember about Self was that these guys weren't just trying to make programming easier.
+They were trying to change what programming was.
+And they didn't stop to think, "well, this is difficult or this is impractical."
+They dreamed up the world they wanted and they built it.

+!SLIDE
+There are a ton of technical innovations that came from Self.
+There's far more than I can get into here, but just a few:
+TODO: list from notes

+!SLIDE
+It has to do with prototypes, but a core contribution to JavaScript and the programming world at large that Self gave us was this spirit of experimentation and creativity and innovation.

+!SLIDE
+TODO
+If you walk away from this talk with one thing, I want it to not have anything to do with prototypes Rather I want you to walk away wowed by the fact that people have been quietly kicking ass for decades.

+TODO: It's a little unfair to even call Self esoteric, in some cirlces it's huge!
+TODO: Ungar quote from talk "there's nothing like it even today"